Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### Your company plans to migrate to Azure.
 The company has several departments.
 All the Azure resources used by each department will be managed by a department administrator.
 What are two possible techniques to segment Azure for the departments?
-Each correct answer presents a complete solution.

 - [x] Multiple subscriptions.
-- [ ] Multiple Azure Active Directory (Azure AD) directories.
+- [ ] Multiple Microsoft Entra ID directories.
 - [ ] Multiple regions.
 - [x] Multiple resource groups.